Adam Rosenke: Career

-Rosenke was a member of the Lyndon Rush and Christopher Spring teams on the World Cup Bobsleigh circuit in 2008-09 and 2012-13.
-Adam has a sprinting background at the University of Alberta placing 5th at nationals in 2008, after having spent a year at the University of Louisiana-Monroe on a full track and field scholarship.
+Rosenke was a Lyndon Rush and Christopher Spring team member on the World Cup Bobsleigh circuit in 2008-09 and 2012-13.
+Adam has a sprinting background at the University of Alberta placing 5th at nationals in 2008, after spending a year at the University of Louisiana-Monroe on a full track and field scholarship.
 Currently, Rosenke considers himself a retired athlete and operates a successful family law practice in Calgary, Canada.
 At age 36, he has yet to rule out a comeback to competitive athletics.